-To facilitate system design, the TAS5717/9 needs only a 3.3-V supply in addition to the (typical) 13-V power-stage supply.
+To facilitate system design, the TAS5727 needs only a 3.3-V supply in addition to the (typical) 18-V power-stage supply.
 An internal voltage regulator provides suitable voltage levels for the gate drive circuitry.
 Additionally, all circuitry requiring a floating voltage supply, e.g., the high-side gate drive, is accommodated by built-in bootstrap circuitry requiring only a few external capacitors.

 In order to provide good electrical and acoustical characteristics, the PWM signal path for the output stage is designed as identical, independent half-bridges.
-For this reason, each half-bridge has separate bootstrap pins (BST_X) and power-stage supply pins (PVDD_X).
-The gate drive voltages (GVDD_AB and GVDD_CD) are derived from the PVDD voltage.
+For this reason, each half-bridge has separate bootstrap pins (BST_x), and power-stage supply pins (PVDD_x).
+The gate-drive voltage (GVDD_OUT) is derived from the PVDD voltage.
 Special attention should be paid to placing all decoupling capacitors as close to their associated pins as possible.
-In general, inductance between the power-supply pins and decoupling capacitors must be avoided.
+Inductance between the power-supply pins and decoupling capacitors must be avoided.

-For a properly functioning bootstrap circuit, a small ceramic capacitor must be connected from each bootstrap pin (BST_X) to the power-stage output pin (OUT_X).
-When the power-stage output is low, the bootstrap capacitor is charged through an internal diode connected between the gate-drive regulator output pin (GVDD_X) and the bootstrap pin.
+For a properly functioning bootstrap circuit, a small ceramic capacitor must be connected from each bootstrap pin (BST_x) to the power-stage output pin (OUT_x).
+When the power-stage output is low, the bootstrap capacitor is charged through an internal diode connected between the gate-drive regulator output pin (GVDD_OUT) and the bootstrap pin.
 When the power-stage output is high, the bootstrap capacitor potential is shifted above the output potential and thus provides a suitable voltage supply for the high-side gate driver.
-In an application with PWM switching frequencies in the range from 352 kHz to 384 kHz, it is recommended to use 33-nF ceramic capacitors, size 0603 or 0805, for the bootstrap supply.
-These 33-nF capacitors ensure sufficient energy storage, even during minimal PWM duty cycles, to keep the high-side power stage FET (LDMOS) fully turned on during the remaining part of the PWM cycle.
+In an application with PWM switching frequencies in the range from 288 kHz to 384 kHz, it is recommended to use 33-nF, X7R ceramic capacitors, size 0603 or 0805, for the bootstrap supply.
+These 33-nF capacitors ensure sufficient energy storage, even during minimal PWM duty cycles, to keep the high-side power-stage FET (LDMOS) fully turned on during the remaining part of the PWM cycle.

 Special attention should be paid to the power-stage power supply; this includes component selection, PCB placement, and routing.
-As indicated, each half-bridge has independent power-stage supply pins (PVDD_X).
-For optimal electrical performance, EMI compliance, and system reliability, it is important that each PVDD_X pin is decoupled with a 100-nF ceramic capacitor placed as close as possible to each supply pin.
+As indicated, each half-bridge has independent power-stage supply pins (PVDD_x).
+For optimal electrical performance, EMI compliance, and system reliability, it is important that each PVDD_x pin is decoupled with a 100-nF, X7R ceramic capacitor placed as close as possible to each supply pin.

-The TAS5717/9 is fully protected against erroneous power-stage turnon due to parasitic gate charging.
+The TAS5727 is fully protected against erroneous power-stage turnon due to parasitic gate charging.

-I2C CHIP SELECT/HP_SHUTDOWN
+I2C CHIP SELECT

-A_SEL/HP_SD is an input pin during power up.
-It can be pulled high or low.
-HIGH indicates an I2C subaddress of 0x56, and LOW a subaddress of 0x54.
+A_SEL_FAULT is an input pin during power up.
+It can be pulled high (15-k Ω pullup) or low (15-k Ω pulldown).
+High indicates an I2C subaddress of 0x56, and low a subaddress of 0x54.